Juan-Nathan/btree-advanced-implementation/README.md

 This project implements a powerful and feature-rich **B-Tree** data structure in Python, extending the canonical CLRS version with advanced functionality such as:

-- Order statistics
+- Order statistics operations
 - Range queries
-- Functional command-line interface (CLI)
+- A functional command-line interface (CLI)

 The implementation maintains **subtree sizes** to support **efficient statistical operations** and uses a **traversal-optimized structure** to enable **fast range searches**.